gears1763-2/RoadToZero/README.md

     make all

 from the command prompt (`cmd`).

+If you do run into any missing .dll issues when trying to execute `RoadToZero.exe`, you may be able to find the missing files at <https://github.com/SFML/SFML/tree/master/extlibs>.

 ### Linux (Debian/Ubuntu)

 Road to Zero was developed on Linux, so building it yourself should be pretty straightforward.
-Fist, if you don't already have the development package installed, you can do so by way of
+First, if you don't already have the development package installed, you can do so by way of

     sudo apt-get install build-essential